 Improves compatibility with external devices by limiting the functions of the USB connection.

-Older devices that are not able to connect to the camera might work when set to single.
+Older devices that are not able to connect to the Sony A9 might work when set to single.
 Otherwise, use Multi.

 MENU – Setup – page 4